-- studies may be deferred until the end of the second year of enrolment or until the end of a shorter period.
-At the end of the second year or the shorter period, there will be a further review of whether the student has met the criteria as defined in paragraph 4. - 6.
+- 5. Where there are special circumstances as defined in paragraph 3 of this article which may have had an influence on the credits the student obtained, the delivery of advice regarding the continuation of studies may be deferred until the end of the second year of enrolment or until the end of a shorter period.
+At the end of the second year or the shorter period, there will be a further review of whether the student has met the criteria for a positive study advice as defined in paragraph 4. - 6.
 Students who seek the termination of their enrolment during the first year of enrolment will be given a warning from the director stating his expectation that they may not be suitable for the study programme.
 The director must seek the advice from the Examination Board before doing so.
 The number of months of enrolment students have left before being given advice regarding the continuation of studies must also be determined in the event the student should decide to enrol in the same study programme at a later date (see also Article 35).